Competition logo

 Ms. Lawrence is a professor of Music Performance, Voice at the University of Kentucky.

-Soprano Catherine Pracht has established herself as a leading opera singing actress, performing with such prestigious companies as Virginia Opera, Central City Opera, Chicago Opera Theater, and Opera Philadelphia.
+Soprano Katherine Pracht has established herself as a leading opera singing actress, performing with such prestigious companies as Virginia Opera, Central City Opera, Chicago Opera Theater, and Opera Philadelphia.

 Pracht’s repertoire spans from baroque to modern American opera, with a focus on new works.
 She has performed in over 30 operas composed after 1945, including the 2023 premiere of Laura Kaminsky’s and Lida Moore’s February.
 Other notable contemporary operas include Puts’ Elizabeth Cree, Heggie’s Three Decembers, and Spears’ Fellow Travelers.
 She recently starred in Central City Opera’s production of The Knock.